 Description And Comments

 The Tower of Terror is a different species of Disney thrill ride, though it borrows elements of The Haunted Mansion at the Magic Kingdom.
 The story is that you're touring a once-famous Hollywood hotel gone to ruin.
-As at Star Tours, the queuing area immerses guests in the adventure as they pass through the hotel's once-opulent public rooms.
+The story begins in the queue, which immerses guests in the adventure as they pass through the hotel's once-opulent grounds and public rooms.
 From the lobby, guests are escorted into the hotel's library, where Rod Serling, speaking from an old black-and white television, greets the guests and introduces the plot.

 The Tower of Terror is a whopper at 13-plus-stories tall.
 Breaking tradition in terms of visually isolating themed areas, it lets you see the entire Studios from atop the tower ... but you have to look quick.

-The ride vehicle, one of the hotel's service elevators, takes guests to see the haunted hostelry.
+The ride vehicle, one of the hotel’s service elevators, takes guests to see the haunted hostelry.
 The tour begins innocuously, but at about the fifth floor things get pretty weird.
 Guests are subjected to a full range of eerie effects as they cross into the Twilight Zone.
-The climax of the adventure occurs when the elevator reaches the top floor (the 13th, of course) and the cable snaps.
+The climax occurs when the elevator reaches the top floor—the 13th, of course—and the cable snaps.

 The Tower of Terror is an experience to savor.
-Though the final plunges (yep, plural) are calculated to thrill, the meat of the attraction is its extraordinary visual and audio effects.
-There's richness and subtlety here, enough to keep the ride fresh and stimulating after many repetitions.
-Disney has also programmed random "lift and drop" sequences into the mix, making the attraction faster and keeping you guessing about when, how far, and how many times the elevator will fall.
-In addition to random sequencing, visual and auditory effects are incorporated into the attraction.
+Though the final plunges—yep, plural—are calculated to thrill, the meat of the attraction is its extraordinary visual and audio effects.
+There’s richness and subtlety here, enough to keep the ride fresh and stimulating after many repetitions.
+Disney has also programmed random lift-and-drop sequences into the mix, making the attraction faster and keeping you guessing about when, how far, and how many times the elevator will fall.

-A senior from the United Kingdom tried the Tower of Terror and liked it very much, writing:
+A senior from the United Kingdom tried the Tower of Terror and liked it very much:

-I was thankful I had read your review of the Tower of Terror, or I would certainly have avoided it.
-As you say, it is so full of magnificent detail that it is worth riding, even if you don't fancy the drops involved.
+I was thankful I had read your review of the Tower of Terror, or I certainly would have avoided it.
+As you say, it’s so full of magnificent detail that it’s worth riding even if you don’t fancy the drops involved.

 Touring Tips

-To save time, when you enter the library waiting area, stand in the far back corner across from the door where you entered and at the opposite end of the room from the TV.
-When the doors to the loading area open, you'll be the first admitted.
+the last hour the park is open.
+To save time once you’re inside the queuing area, when you enter the library waiting room, stand in the far back corner across from the door where you entered and at the opposite end of the room from the TV.
+When the doors to the loading area open, you’ll be the first admitted.

 The Twilight Zone Tower of Terror Wait Times